paulomarchi/terraform-nomad-consul-traefik/README.md

 # Terraform - Nomad - Consul - Traefik - Example

-The project launches a Nomad + Consul + Traefik using a Terraform
+The project launches a Nomad + Consul + Traefik using Packer and Terraform

 To run, configure your AWS provider as described in https://www.terraform.io/docs/providers/aws/index.html